Berkeley-CS61B/website-sp24/labs/lab09/index.md

 {: .danger}
-If you're writing your own test cases, please make sure to use **square matrices**.
-The provided local tests and the ones on the autograder will still run as intended, but local tests written should be done with a n x n board.
+If you're writing your own test cases, please make sure to use **square matrices**, specifically if you're working with the `nextGeneration` method.
+The provided local tests and the ones on the autograder will still run as intended, but local tests written for `nextGeneration` should still be done with an n x n board.

 ## Project 3 Saving and Loading
 After finishing `saveBoard` and `loadBoard`, notice that we ended up saving the entire board